 This page provides an overview of the standard requirements for entry to the University.
-This includes both academic requirements, designed to ensure that students are capable of succeeding on their chosenc course, and other more general requirements that apply to all applicants.
+This includes academic requirements, designed to ensure students are capable of succeeding on their chosen course, and general requirements that apply to everyone.

-You must be proficient in written and spoken English, normally demonstrated by grade C or above in GCSE English Language or an acceptable English language qualification.
+You must be proficient in written and spoken English, normally demonstrated by grade 4 or grade C or above in GCSE English Language or an acceptable English language qualification.

-Please be aware that because of the nature of certain subject areas, some courses require higher levels of achievement in English language, or achievement in other GCSEs (for example GCSE Mathematics).
-Details of any additional GCSE requirements are included in our course specific entry requirements, available in our online prospectus at:
+Because of the nature of certain subject areas, some courses require higher levels of achievement in English Language, or achievement in other GCSEs (for example GCSE Mathematics).
+Details of any additional GCSE requirements are included in our course entry requirements, available in our online prospectus:

-We welcome applications from students studying a range of UK, European and International qualifications that offer suitable preparation for study at the University.
-Details of the qualifications that we consider for entry can be found on the following webpages:
+We welcome applications from students studying a range of UK, European and international qualifications at Level 3 or above that offer suitable preparation for study at the University.
+Details of the qualifications that we consider for entry can be found on the following pages:

 All courses require you to achieve certain grades in your qualifications, and some require prior study and knowledge of specific subjects.
-Individual course entry requirements are available in our online undergraduate prospectus at:
+Individual course entry requirements are listed in our online undergraduate prospectus:

-Please note that the entry requirements listed in our paper prospectus may be subject to change.
-We advise you to check the online prospectus for up-to-date information.
-Please also note that entry requirements for some courses may change for late applicants (ie those applying after 15 January).
+The entry requirements listed in our paper prospectus may change.
+You should check the online prospectus for up-to-date information before you submit your application.
+Entry requirements for some courses may also change for late applicants (those applying after the January UCAS deadline).

 Through our Department for Lifelong Learning, we also offer foundation courses in a range of other subjects designed for students who have non-standard qualifications, who have had a sustained period out of education or whose studies have been significantly disrupted.

-The University also requires all applicants to be capable of undertaking a period of high level study leading to a degree qualification.
+The University requires all applicants to be capable of undertaking a period of high-level study leading to a degree qualification.